rachel-emsley/pull-request/facts.md

 - A group of owls is called a parliament of owls
-- Dreamt, along with it's variations, is the only word in the english language that ends in "mt"
+- Dreamt, along with it's variations, is the only word in the english language that ends in "mt".